 I’m pretty sure it’s the reason Emmy sleeps 12-14 hours a night. 🙂

-As soon as the New Year began, we scheduled a follow up appointment for Emmy.
-The doctor took one look at her head and told us a helmet was not necessary.
+As soon as the New Year began, we scheduled a 6 month check up appointment for Emmy.
+The doctor examined her head and told us a helmet was not necessary.
 I almost cried tears to joy!
 He advised us that her head still had a mild flat spot, but nowhere near severe enough to need correction through the Doc Band.
 He advised we continue our efforts we had been making over the past month in order to make sure we stayed on the path towards a round little baby head.

 Is a helmet right for your child?